-In this e-book writing guide, everything one should know BEFORE start working on the e-book.
+In this e-book writing guide, you will find all the basics one should know BEFORE start working on the e-book.
 If you’re a complete newbie in this process then this article is the right one for you!
 I’ll guide you through everything you should know from the preparation until the final result.
-So let’s start!

-Is that a shocker?
-It shouldn’t be!
-That’s basically how success works – before starting to work towards your goals and your ideal audience (whether it’s your reader, your future client or investor…) – you need to define one!
+This is the first step to a successful e-product.
+Before starting to work towards your goals and your ideal audience (whether it’s your reader, your future client or investor…) – you need to define one!

 Afterward, when initial research is done, get back to good old Google and do it once again.
 You might not only stumble upon new ideas that you never thought about but also – learn something new yourself!

-This is an important part of preparation phase – to know how your book will look like when it’s finished.
-It will be easier to group content and write without much editing later (okay, there will be a lot of it anyways…).
+This is an important part of the preparation phase – to know how your book will look like when it’s finished.
+It will be easier to group content and write without much editing later (okay, there will be a lot of it anyway…).

-I had no idea about how my design will look like.
+I had no idea how my design will look.
 Since I’m a designer myself, I decided that I’ll just go with the flow whenever my book will be ready – will do what’ll be working the best.
 My mistake!

 The design is a crucial part of your e-book.
 Let’s be honest, there are some really great things we could’ve read along the way, but we closed the book just because it was uncomfortable to read and didn’t look tempting to continue.

-THE part of writing an e-book is here.
-Actual writing!
-There are several questions you should consider about how your e-book will be written.
+There are several questions you should consider when it comes to how your e-book will be written.

 Then there are various tools that can be used for everything: ideas, outlines, writing, editing.
 For example, Scrivener.
 You can organize your notes, comment and write footnotes for your text, edit and easily oversee everything you’ve prepared.
 Ommwriter offers a distraction-free environment to write in – no Facebook messages, no e-mails or notifications!
 And there are more tools like this one, you just have to choose.